jiahansu/GazeJS/README.md

 GazeJS
 ======

-JavaScript binding for Tobii Gaze SDK
+GazeJS project hosts an implementation of the JavaScript bindings for Tobii Gaze SDK